TarzanPrintsBengals

 The name Bengal was derived from the taxonomic name of the Asian Leopard Cat (ALC), as shown above, and not from the more widely known Bengal Tiger species, which is unrelated to the Bengal's ancestry.

-We have F5's Benagl kittens.
+We have F5's Bengal kittens.
 Raised inside our home.
 Very tame.
 Vet Checked Health Cert.
-Wormed every 2 weeks, 1st set of shots.
+1st set of shots.
 Litter trained.
-After they go to their new home, the kitten will need a buster shots, and then Rabie's shot around 4 months.

 They are a domestic cat that has physical features distinctive to the small forest-dwelling wildcats, and with the loving, dependable temperament of a family pet.
 As such, some characteristics in the appearance of the Bengal are distinct from those found in other domestic cat breeds.